Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Econometric Framework

 \section{Econometric Framework}

 In this section, we introduce our SMUC-IV.
 Section~\ref{sec:Model Specification} presents the specification of the structural multivariate unobserved components model.
-Section~\ref{sec:Identification via Proxy Variable} then outlines how the external instruments is employed for structural identification.
+Section~\ref{sec:Identification via Proxy Variable} then outlines how the external instrument is employed for structural identification.